May 13, 2021

 These rugs are typically yellow, red, orange, or rust.
 These colors are solely obtained from natural dyes.

-Isfahan rugs
+Isfahan Rugs

 These are high-quality pieces that get woven using wool on a silk or cotton foundation.
 They are dense, and their knot count is higher compared to other high quality rugs.